-The General Military Course (ROTC 101, 102, 201, 202) is the first half of the four-year program and it is taken during freshman and sophomore years.
-This program provides an examination of the broad range of U.S. military forces in the contemporary world, with particular attention to the United States Air Force, its organization, and its mission.
+The General Military Course (ROTC 101, 102, 201, 202) is the first half of the four-year program taken during freshman and sophomore years.
+It examines a range of U.S. military forces in the contemporary world with particular attention to the organization and mission of the U.S. Air Force.